esiabri/isoCycle/README.md

   <img alt="https://colab.research.google.com/assets/colab-badge.svg" src="https://colab.research.google.com/assets/colab-badge.svg" align="center" style="pointer-events: auto;" width="250px"/>
 </a>

 On this Google Colab (linked above), you can use isoCycle online to analyze your own data.
-All you need to do is upload your recorded spike times to your Google Drive in a .pkl file.
+All you need to do is upload your recorded spike times to your Google Drive in a .npy file.
 IsoCycle will then extract the times of the cycle you choose (e.g., gamma, theta, etc.) from your data.
-<br>If you use kilosort/phy for spike sorting here is an m file that generates "spikesTimes.pkl", which can be used as input for isoCycle.
+<br>If you use kilosort/phy for spike sorting here is a [matlab function](https://github.com/esiabri/isoCycle/blob/main/isoCycle/files/isoCycleInput_build.m) that generates .npy file, which can be used as input for isoCycle.</p>

 ## Installation
 <p>